When to plant Calendula in Franklin County, FL

 Franklin County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is February 25 and first fall frost is November 28.

-Franklin County County sits in USDA Zone 9a.
+Franklin County sits in USDA Zone 9a.
 Calendula grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Calendula grow in Franklin County County's climate?
+Can Calendula grow in Franklin County's climate?

 Your Franklin County Garden Planner — Free